anybox/odoo-auth/auth_oauth2/README.rst

   not work (cf controllers in Odoo `auth_oauth` module)
 * add revoke button and find out if there is differences with log out, if yes implement both
+* get all params and hash parameters from uri (not only the db name)to pass it in state before redirect user to the oauth provider.
+Later retrieved them before set the connection uri.
+To do that we will avoid to lost link to an object during connection.

 License
 -------